 It follows therefore that we should see our skincare as needing a quarterly check up to ensure that we are using the right products for the time of year.

 We can all relate to falling into bed late at night too exhausted to wash our face and waking up with make-up all over the pillow and panda eyes where our mascara has smudged!
-As an occasional event this is not world shaking but if this is a regular pattern for you then stop now.
+As a very occasional event this is not world shaking but if this is a regular pattern for you then stop now.

 Sleeping in your make-up prevents your skin from breathing, traps sweat and increases the risk of breakout.
 Also, all that make-up left on your pillow will be there the next night to go straight back onto your face.